Henry Segerstrom

-Henry Thomas Segerstrom (April 5, 1923 – February 20, 2015) was a widely recognized and esteemed American philanthropist, entrepreneur, cultural leader, and patron of the arts.
-Managing Partner of C.J.
+Henry Thomas Segerstrom (April 5, 1923 – February 20, 2015) was an American philanthropist and real estate developer.
+The managing partner of C.J.
 Segerstrom & Sons, he was the founding chairman of the Orange County Performing Arts Center, now known as the Segerstrom Center for the Arts.

 Life

 Henry Thomas Segerstrom was born into a Swedish immigrant family in Santa Ana, California.
 A farming family, the Segerstroms moved from dairy farming to cultivating alfalfa, eventually specializing in the production and harvesting of lima beans.
 They would become the largest producers of dried lima beans in the United States.

 Education

-In 1939, Henry T. Segerstrom was named valedictorian of Santa Ana High School where he also served as class president.
-Months later, at age 17 he enrolled in Stanford University.
+In 1939, Henry T. Segerstrom graduated from Santa Ana High School as valedictorian, where he also served as class president.
+At age 17 he enrolled in Stanford University.
 His education was interrupted by World War II; he joined the war effort after Pearl Harbor, in 1942.
-After the war and recuperation from his injuries, he returned to Stanford, eventually earning a Bachelor of Arts degree and a Masters of Business Administration from Stanford Business School in 1948.
-In 2007, he was inducted into Stanford Associates Hall of Fame-Sigma Chi.
-In February 2008, Stanford University presented him with the prestigious Ernest C. Arbuckle Award for his lifetime of outstanding accomplishments.
-The highest honor bestowed upon alumni of Stanford's Graduate School of Business, the award recognizes individuals who have demonstrated a commitment to both managerial excellence and to addressing the changing needs of society.
+After the war he returned to Stanford, where he graduated with a Bachelor of Arts degree and a Masters of Business Administration from Stanford Business School in 1948.
+In February 2008, Stanford University presented him with the Ernest C. Arbuckle Award for his lifetime of outstanding accomplishments.